Pubic Symphysis Disorders

 physical therapist works on patient's back

 Pelvic pain is any pain internally/externally over pelvis and genital areas.
-The pain can be attributed to several different causes such as pregnancies, surgery, infection, abuse and possibly no cause.
-Pain is usually attributed to tightness or hypertonic muscles of the pelvic floor.
-1 of 7 American Women ages 18-50 experience pelvic pain and 61% […]
+The pain can be attributed to several different causes such as pregnancies, surgery, infection, abuse or may possibly have no definitive cause.
+Our pelvic health specialists can help get to the root cause of your discomfort and find solutions for relief.

 What is a “Kegel” Exercise?